awsdocs/aws-secrets-manager-docs/doc_source/manage_create-basic-secret.md

     "SecretVersionId": "EXAMPLE1-90ab-cdef-fedc-ba987EXAMPLE"
 }
 ```

+**Important**
+You can create a basic secret using whatever format for `SecretString` that you want\.
+For example, you could use a simple JSON key\-value pair\.
+For example, `{"username":"someuser", "password":"securepassword"}` However, if you later want to enable rotation for this secret then you must use the specific structure expected by the rotation function that you use with this secret\.
+For the details of what each rotation function requires to work with the secret value, see the **Expected SecretString Value** entry under the relevant rotation function at [AWS Templates You Can Use to Create Lambda Rotation Functions ](reference_available-rotation-templates.md)\.

 The `ClientRequestToken` parameter isn't required because we're using the AWS CLI, which automatically generates and supplies one for us\.
 We also don't need the `KmsKeyId` parameter because we're using the default Secrets Manager CMK for the account\.
 If you're using `SecretString`, you can't use `SecretBinary`\. `SecretType` is reserved for use by the Secrets Manager console\.